yjiaeliza/MemoryWeaver-vscode/replit.md

 2. **Photo Uploads**: Upload photos using Supabase Storage
 3. **Memory Notes**: Add short notes to accompany each photo
 4. **Masonry Gallery**: Beautiful responsive masonry grid layout for photos
-5. **AI Travel Journal Generation**: Generate realistic, documentary-style travel journals in Markdown format using OpenAI (gpt-4o-mini)
+5. **AI Hand Journal Generation**: Generate realistic, context-aware hand journals for all life scenarios (travel, work, study, daily life, events, relationships) in Markdown format using OpenAI (gpt-4o-mini)
+6. **Dedicated Journal Page**: View generated journals on a dedicated page at /memorybook/:spaceId with vertical scrollable layout
+7. **Download as Image**: Export the full journal as a single vertical image using html2canvas
-6. **No Authentication**: Public file uploading for simplicity (MVP)
+8. **No Authentication**: Public file uploading for simplicity (MVP)

 ## Tech Stack